i-doit/knowledge-base/docs/en/automation-and-integration/cli/console/index.md

 # Console

-i-doit has a Commandline Interface (CLI) with which you can carry out various tasks.
+i-doit has a Command Line Interface (CLI) with which you can carry out various tasks.
 For example, the CLI is required for [Cronjobs](../../../maintenance-and-operation/cronjob-setup.md) and can be applied for the automation of work steps.

 ## First Steps